PickYourOwn.org

 How to Make Homemade Pomegranate Jelly - Easily!

-• Pomegranatess - 5 lbs of fresh pomegranates, preferably fresh, but if you want to start with pomegranate juice (5 cups bottled, without sugar added or reconstituted from frozen, without sugar), you can skip to step 7.
+• Pomegranates - 8 or 9 large fully ripe pomegranates (or 5 cups prepared juice) That also about 5 lbs of fresh pomegranates.
+If you want to start with pomegranate juice (5 cups bottled, without sugar added or reconstituted from frozen, without sugar), you can skip to step 7.
+If you have a juicer, that makes life easier; again, you could use it and skip to step 7.

 • Sugar - About 4.5 cups of dry, granulated (table) sugar.
 For the no-sugar recipe, click here